-- How will children let you know that they have something to say?
+- How will students let you know that they have something to say?

-- What will you do if you think someone is behaving inappropriately?
+- What will you do if you think someone is behaving/speaking inappropriately?

 Schedule a meeting for a certain time using your chosen platform and ensuring the correct safety safeguarding options have been used.
 Send these details to the link class.
 PLEASE NOTE DOWN THE DATE, THE NAMES OF ADULTS ON THE CALL AND NAMES OF THE TWO CLASSES.